-Why scientific research can never tell us who’s most beautiful: the appeal to popularity fallacy
+Why scientific research can’t determine beauty: the appeal to popularity fallacy

 People often treat scientific research as an authority on beauty, which is interesting given the surprising reality that scientists aren’t necessarily experts on fashion, makeup, or aesthetics.